wanamelon/prototype_monorepo/fish-battleships/dev_notes.md

 but eh...given some thought, we'll want an accessible grid representation as data because later we may need some more complex calcs - search, expanding circle, etc.

 Also I think it's better to have a bunch of independent tiles, not a tilemap Easier to do things like animations etc. Tilemap isn't super extensible

+# Implement drag and drop of a fish

+We can use the built-in API, or use our own.
+Quick recap - only works for control nodes.
+Implement methods that the system will do callbacks for One limitation: what if we actually want sticky click, not a drag?

+Let's say I just purchased an item.
+Good UX -> can immediately place it without needing to drag and drop Actually eh, not the worst thing ever
+Separately, not great if we allow purchase when there's no space, but can fix that later

+Just go with this don't think too much.

+The components we need:
+- The ice box.
+This is our "inventory" where organs are stored
+-

+The preview object:
+- rotate when we press
+- ideally, points/rotation are here too so we don't need to duplicate data
+- later, maybe we can highlight it if we're hovering over good
+  - means we need some way to talk from the drag target -> the preview
+  - the cleanest way is usually signals
+  - ok so the drag data object can be a signal router type affair

+What happens when I click?

+FishItem -> get_drag_data()
+and add preview

+DragData:
+- Points
+- Rotation

+Need to change rotation when mouse is clicked. hmm...

+For the check:
+- Given mouse position (local) and the DragData
+- Figure out where the organ tiles are

+Don't like duplicating knowledge - the sprite, the rotation, the body tile offsets Later we can represent item data as a resource - not needed right now maybe.

+# Ok now to place the items

+We can probably make another preview object, with that rotation right?

+# Tiny todo list

+[X] Want to fix bug where if my mouse is on
+[ ] Dragging placed item back to an item area
+[ ] Multiple items, check overlap
+[ ] Singleton signal for drag end (success vs fail)?
+Cleaner that way

+# Selection menu

+Simple way - use an ItemList for our menu
+Once selected, a fish preview will appear if we click and it's a valid position, then:
+- fish is registered to grid
+- fish appears there
+- we remove / grey out from itemlist -> prevent placing again

+and want a signal when all fish have been placed easy enough to wire "placed" back from our grid

+At start of round, we have some representation of our "deck" - pretty much pure data good use of a "resource"?
+We can bind each one to an item in that list programatically

 # The opponent's grid